rong-jin/HVI-EnKF-inversion/README.md

 > **International Journal of Impact Engineering**, 215 (2026), 105738
 > DOI: https://doi.org/10.1016/j.ijimpeng.2026.105738

-The framework is designed for **non-intrusive Bayesian-style inversion** of computationally expensive black-box simulators.
+The framework is designed for **non-intrusive inverse calibration** of computationally expensive black-box simulators.
 In the present repository, LS-DYNA is treated as the forward model, while the EnKF iteratively updates an ensemble of material parameters using simulated observations extracted from `nodout`.

+---

+## Relation to the published paper

+The published paper presents the broader EnKF–SPH methodology, including RTPS covariance inflation, a rejuvenation strategy for extreme prior bias, and numerical studies on synthetic HVI observations.

+This repository implements the same overall inversion structure, but the **code should be understood as a practical research implementation rather than a line-by-line reproduction of every equation in the paper**.
+In particular:

+- the default inversion targets the reduced three-parameter set \([C,\;D4,\;\gamma_0]\),
+- the current code uses a **deterministic observation vector** in the analysis step,
+- the optional `enable_rejuvenation` branch implements a **lightweight dispersion-recovery mechanism triggered by normalized misfit**, rather than the full multi-condition trigger logic described in the paper,
+- the default repository setting is `sigma_obs = 1e-3`, which should be treated as a configurable code parameter.

+These choices are intended to keep the workflow compact, stable, and easy to adapt.

 ---